 What happens during the audition weekend besides my audition?
 Do I need to be available the whole day?

 You will receive your audition time and detailed information about the audition weekend by email before your audition.
 We offer tours of campus, tours of the music facilities, and information sessions for students and families.
 Also, specific departments offer additional activities that are advertised in your audition packet or by the department directly.
 There are also many recitals and performances that are often presented during audition weekends, including a ballet and/or opera.
 Please see the Prelude Calendar for more information.
 We will also provide a list of classes and ensembles for observation at check-in.
 You are only required to be present at your audition and/or interview (if applicable).

 Should I bring an accompanist?

 No. Instrumental auditions will be held without accompaniment, with the exception of the following: DM strings, DM woodwinds, and jazz.
-These applicants and all voice applicants will have a piano accompanist provided.
+These applicants and all voice applicants will have a piano accompanist provided by the JSOM department.

 Do I need to reserve a practice room for audition weekend?